magnASCII.io Simone Magnaschi

 Why is modern web development so complicated?
 A long yet hasty explanation:

 Modern frontend web development is a polarizing experience: many love it, others despise it.
-It is a LOT to explain!
+I am a huge fan of modern web development, though I would describe it as “magical” — a…

 Tags: #webdev